-- Use warm water to rinse nipples throughout the day, and dry with a clean, soft towel.
+- Use warm water to rinse your nipples throughout the day, and dry with a clean, soft towel.

 Tips for Expressing More Milk

-Even if your baby isn’t drinking yet, keep on expressing milk so that you establish a regular supply.
-It’s tempting to think that the more you pump, the less there will be for your baby, but it’s actually the opposite.
+Even if your baby isn’t drinking yet, keep on expressing milk so you establish a regular supply.
+It’s tempting to think that the more you pump, the less milk there will be for your baby, but it’s actually the opposite.
 Getting used to regularly draining and refilling your breasts means your body is more able to adjust to your baby’s needs.

-Other Pumping Tips & Hacks
+Other Pumping Tips and Hacks

-As long as your baby is gaining weight on your milk, you’re producing enough (source).
+As long as your baby is gaining weight on your milk, you’re producing enough (4).
 But if you’re worried your supply is low, here are some other things you can do to increase it:

-- Galactagogues: Try using a substance that can increase milk supply (however, always consult your doctor before taking new medication while breastfeeding).
+- Galactagogues: Try using a substance that can increase milk supply.
+However, always consult your doctor before taking new medication while breastfeeding.

 - Pump to increase supply: Try pumping for a few minutes after the last drop to encourage flow.

-- Alternate: Offer both breasts at feedings and switch sides during a feed to encourage even milk supply.
+- Alternate: Offer both breasts at feedings, and switch sides during a feed to encourage even milk supply.